CIP-FS25-106/CIP_FS25_106/README.md

 2. **Connections API Limitation**: The connections endpoint returns only scheduled times rather than actual arrival timestamps
 3. **Missing Delay Data**: The absence of actual arrival timestamps makes accurate delay calculation impossible using current data alone

-Despite implementing attempted workarounds (such as extracting arrival times from passList and cross-referencing departure/arrival data), these limitations prevented accurate delay analysis from current data, making historical data the primary source for the project's analysis.

 ## Methodology

 To address our research questions, we used a structured methodology that spans data acquisition, transformation, and preparation for analysis.
 Given the complexity and heterogeneity of the available data, we segmented our approach into three main components: historical and archived data, current real-time data, and disruption-related information.